lavaeater/turbo-rocket-ultra/README.md

 - [ ] Hold area for n seconds
 - [ ] All players in different place at the same time

+#### Kill N Enemies
+This could be saved in some kind of setting for the map or something (check the story stuff).
+However, we also want to be able to add rules making spawning go faster and faster for this, would be real cool.

+#### Hold an area for n seconds
+So, a timer starts counting down, or a progress bar starts going up or whatever, like in Helldivers, and at the same time the spawners go haywire and spawn lots of

 ### Soundscape II - the Moaning
 To make audio effects working nicely, we need a way of controlling how many are playing at any one time, their duration, and queueing.
 I have managed to implement some of these things, but we need a few more.